 - 3/4 cup dark rum (recommended Bacardi Select)

 - 1/4 cup extra virgin olive oil, divided

 - 4 tsp cornstarch (you can substitute potato starch for Passover if you prefer)

-- Remove brisket from the pan and let it rest on the cutting board fat-side up for 20-30 minutes.
+Remove brisket from the pan and let it rest on the cutting board fat-side up for 20-30 minutes.
 Meanwhile, pour the sauce and vegetables from the roasting pan into a smaller saucepan.
-Skim fat from the surface of the cooking sauce, then reheat the sauce till hot.
-Mix together 4 tsp cornstarch and 2 tbsp cold water till smooth, then stir into the sauce. bring sauce to a boil till it thickens (add more cornstarch/water mixture to thicken further, if desired).
-Alternatively, once you've skimmed the fat from the sauce, you can blend the sauce and vegetables in a blender, then reheat the mixture to make a thicker gravy (you will lose the pretty pepper chunks this way, but the gravy will be nice and flavorful).
+Skim fat from the surface of the cooking sauce, then reheat the sauce until hot.
+Mix together 4 tsp cornstarch and 2 tbsp cold water till smooth, then stir into the sauce. bring sauce to a boil till it thickens (add more cornstarch and water mixture to thicken further, if desired-- don't add cornstarch directly to the hot sauce without first mixing a little cold water in).
 Cut fat cap off the brisket, then cut the brisket in thin slices against the grain.
 Serve brisket topped with warm sauce and softened veggies.

 Make Ahead Directions (Recommended)